 Read More: Secrets To Ensure Your Customers Return.

 Apologize and own the mistake.
 Most of us tend to get defensive in the face of criticism, but this can be a great source of learning for the business.
 Also, a mistake is a good time to reflect.
 This gives you a chance of using your shortcomings as an opportunity for learning and growth.

 Once you have apologized and suitably fixed the problem, it is time to move on.
-If the customer continues the negative replies despite your explanations, our advice would be fight the impulse to engage with him.
+If the customer continues the negative replies despite your explanations, our advice would be fighting the impulse to engage with him.